A street view of St Mary's Church and Houses, Ashwell, Herts.

 Is Ashwell a good base for walking holidays?

-Yes — it’s well-connected to local and long-distance trails, with easy access to rural paths and nearby villages.
+Yes — Ashwell is well connected to local and long-distance trails, with easy access to rural paths and neighbouring villages.

-Can I get to Ashwell without a car?
+Can you get to Ashwell without a car?

-Yes — Ashwell & Morden railway station is about a mile from the village, with services to Cambridge and London.
+Yes — Ashwell & Morden railway station is around a mile from the village, with services to Cambridge and London.

-Yes — several routes loop through surrounding farmland and chalk downland, linking to villages like Hinxworth and Newnham.
+Yes — several local routes loop through surrounding farmland and chalk downland, linking villages such as Hinxworth and Newnham.

-Spring for wildflowers and chalk streams, summer for long daylight walks, and autumn for golden farmland scenery.
+Spring is ideal for chalk streams and wildflowers, summer for long daylight walks, and autumn for golden farmland scenery.